numerica-ideas/community/terraform/terraform-module/README.md

 - **Basic HCL Knowledge**: Familiarize yourself with HashiCorp Configuration Language (HCL), as it's used for writing Terraform configurations.
 Find more information about HCL in the [official documentation](https://developer.hashicorp.com/terraform/language).

-- **Understanding Cloud Infrastructure**: Have a basic understanding of cloud infrastructure concepts like virtual machines (VMs), virtual private clouds (VPCs), subnets, security groups, and IAM roles.
+- **Understanding Cloud Infrastructure**: Have a basic understanding of cloud infrastructure concepts like virtual private clouds (VPCs), subnets, security groups, and IAM roles.
 This knowledge will help you effectively utilize Terraform modules for AWS infrastructure provisioning.

 ## Introduction to Terraform Modules